DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/02c-use-pgadmin.markdown

     3. Edit the result set of a SELECT query if it is updatable.
     4. Displays current connection and transaction status as configured by the user.
     5. Save the data displayed in the output panel to a CSV file.
-    6. Review the execution plan of a SQL statement in either a text, a graphical format or a table format (similar to https://explain.depesz.com).
+    6. Review the execution plan of a SQL statement in either a text, a graphical format.
     7. View analytical information about a SQL statement.

     ![query-tools]({{ page.image_path | prepend: site.baseurl }}/05-query-tools.png)